k1tj0ng/CLab-Tue-Group4/README.md

 - Run Clab debug.
 - Open CuteCom and enter prompt in the terminal.

+***Special Functionality***:
+Once the custom terminating character has been entered, the program will stop operating.

 ## Details About Testing Procedures
 **Troubleshooting**
 1. If no output is visible in the terminal after transmitting the string of characters: check if buffer being initialise properly, confirm CuteCom is configure correctly.